larchambault/gamma/readme.md

 ## To do:
 - [ ] Accelerate with masked arrays and `skfmm.distance`
-   - [ ] dose threshold to ignore low-dose voxels
+   - [ ] use thresholding to accelerate computation
    - [ ] Should default back to euclidean distance transform if skfmm not available
 - [ ] Better management of units
+- [x] Allow 2D gamma
+- [x] Allow to thresholf below a certain fraction of dose max
 - [ ] allow for sub-sampling or oversampling dose grid within the gamma class
-- [x] Allow 2D gamma
 - [ ] option for local gamma